Density Reconsidered

 So the good news in my view is that smaller cities aren’t compromised by their lack of core density on this dimension – if the region has a sufficient talent pool.
 The downside is that these cities as a result have weaker core business centers, because you don’t have to be downtown to be where the action is they way you do in Chicago.
 That’s why private sector employment in downtown Columbus (and I’d suspect almost any similar city) is declining.
 The forces that sustain a downtown Chicago just don’t exist there and probably never will.
 It’s a downtown challenge for them, to be sure.

-Aaron M. Renn is an urban affairs analyst based in Chicago and author of The Urbanophile, a Shareable.net content partner, where this article originally appeared.
-The mission of The Urbanophile is to create the premier site for serious, in-depth, non-partisan, and non-dogmatic analysis and discussion of the critical issues facing America's cities in the 21st century.
+Aaron M. Renn is an urban affairs analyst based in Chicago and author of The Urbanophile, where this article originally appeared.